RandomRuskiy/brads-server-bot/README.md

 If your wanting to contribute code to the bot, clone the repo, do what you want to it, then make a pull request.
 If we then see it as all good, then we will merge it to the master branch and it will then go to run on the bot.

-**If you have any questions, either make an issue thread, or if you really need too, DM either RandomRuskiy or Brad**
+**If you have any questions, either make an issue thread, or if you really need too, DM either RandomRuskiy or Brad.**